-- 1. Photographs may be either black and white or color.
+- Photographs may be either black and white or color.
 They may be processed from negatives, slides, or digital cameras and computer manipulation programs.
-Photographs must have been taken since the county fair of the previous year - 2.
+Photographs must have been taken since your county fair of the previous year. - 2.
 Photographs should be a minimum of 4" x 6".
-Finished size (including mounting/matting) of single photographs should not exceed 16" in height or width. - 3.
-All photographs must be printed on photographic paper.
-Photos printed on canvas, fabric, ceramic, ect. will only be accepted as part of an educational display that shows learning about photography printing techniques, display, merchandising, etc. - 4.
+Finished size (including mounting/matting) of single photographs may not exceed 11" x 14".
+Exception: Panoramic photos must not exceed 24" in length. - 3.
+All photographs must be printed on photographic paper. - 4.
 Mounted photos can be (a) flush-mounted [no board showing] on mounting board, or (b) with mount borders [window mat or flat mount directly on board].
-Exhibitors may cut their own mounting boards, use ready-cut window mats or have matting done professionally.
-4-Hers are responsible for design decisions such as border, color and size.
+Exhibitors may cut their own mounting boards, use ready-cut window mats or have matting done professionally. - 4-Hers are responsible for design decisions such as border, color and size.
 Framed photographs (including floating frames) will not be judged. - 5.
 Non-mounted photos may be exhibited in a clear plastic covering. - 6.
 A series is a group of photographs or slides [3 to 5] that are related or tell a step-by-step story.
 Photographs must be mounted together in story order or sequence.
 Slides should be numbered.
 Finished size of individual photographs in a series should not exceed 6" x 8". - 7.
 Digitally altered photos should include a copy of the photo before changes. - 8.
-Subject matter of photographs must be in good taste and be appropriate for public display in a 4-H setting.

-- 9. Photographs depicting unsafe practices or illegal activities will not be displayed. - 10.
-Exhibitors are to use the Photo Exhibit Label to provide required information for exhibit.
-The link to the label is: http://www.extension.iastate.edu/emmet/sites/ www.extension.iastate.edu/files/emmet/State%20 photography%20exhibit%20form%202013%20FULL%20 sheet.pdf - 11.
-Exhibitors entered in 4-H Photography are not eligible to exhibit in the FFA Photography show and vice-versa.
+Subject matter of photographs must be in good taste and be appropriate for public display in a 4-H setting. - 9.
+Photographs depicting unsafe practices or illegal activities will not be displayed. - 10.
+Iowa State Fair 4-H photography exhibitors must use the Photo Exhibit Label to provide required information for photo exhibits. - 11.
+Exhibitors entered in 4-H Photography are not eligible to exhibit in the FFA Photography Show and vice-versa.